pallets-eco/flask-session/README.md

 Flask-Session is really easy to use.

-Basically for the common use of having one Flask application all you have to do is to create your Flask application, load the configuration of choice and then create the :class:`Session` object by passing it the application.
+Basically for the common use of having one Flask application all you have to do is to create your Flask application, load the configuration of choice and then create the `Session` object by passing it the application.

 The `Session` instance is not used for direct access, you should always use `flask.session`: